 Develop the expertise to lead chemistry research and spearhead new discoveries with the Chemistry PhD in the College of Science and Technology at Temple University.
-The Chemistry PhD program prepares you to graduate with the skills to perform independent and collaborative research, contributing solutions to complex chemical problems.
-You can pursue careers in industries such as synthetic organic and inorganic chemistry, catalysis, materials and analytical chemistry, biochemistry biochemistry, chemical engineering, forensic chemistry, synthetic chemistry and more.
-For doctoral candidates who aspire to pursue careers in academia, the curriculum offers the opportunity to earn credits toward teacher a Teaching in Higher Education Certificate.
+This doctorate degree program provides you with the skills to perform independent and collaborative research, contributing solutions to complex chemical problems.
+You can pursue careers in industries that specialize in biochemistry, catalysis, chemical engineering, materials and analytical chemistry, forensic chemistry, synthetic organic and inorganic chemistry, and more.
+For doctoral candidates who aspire to pursue careers in academia, the curriculum offers the opportunity to earn credits toward a Teaching in Higher Education Certificate.

-The program’s research-oriented coursework depends on your area of specialization.
-You may choose from one of the following five specializations.
+The degree program’s research-oriented coursework depends on your area of specialization.
+You may choose from one of the following specializations.

-- Analytical Chemistry covers chemical kinetics, imaging instrumentation such as the electron probe microanalyzer and scanning electron microscope, and the principles and applications of physical and spectroscopic methods.
+- Analytical Chemistry covers chemical kinetics, imaging instrumentation such as the electron probe microanalyzer and scanning electron microscope, and the principles and applications of physical and spectroscopic methods in quantitative analysis.

 - Biochemistry offers students an interdisciplinary course of study focused on cellular and molecular biosciences, investigation into biological chemical processes in living systems, and protein and nucleic acid structure and function.

-- Inorganic Chemistry explores topics such synthetic inorganic chemistry, catalysis, bioinorganic chemistry and inorganic materials chemistry.
+- Inorganic Chemistry explores topics such as synthetic inorganic chemistry, catalysis, bioinorganic chemistry and inorganic materials chemistry.

-- Organic Chemistry focuses on chemical synthesis, organic reaction mechanisms, as well as synthetic methods development such as silicon and hypervalent iodine reagents, and organometallic and radical chemistry.
+- Organic Chemistry focuses on chemical synthesis, organic reaction mechanisms, as well as synthetic methods of development (e.g., silicon and hypervalent iodine reagents), organometallic chemistry and radical chemistry.

 - Physical Chemistry provides students with an interdisciplinary course of study that investigates the dynamics of chemical reactions, quantum mechanics and statistical thermodynamics.

 - chemical biology,